Viasat Internet in Ohio at a Glance

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For Ohio residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
 Ohio's Appalachian region in the southeast mirrors the broadband challenges of neighboring West Virginia and Kentucky, which makes Viasat's expanding capacity especially impactful here.

 Ohio's three C's (Columbus, Cleveland, Cincinnati) have competitive broadband markets, but the rural corners of the state depend on satellite.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Ohio households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Ohio households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region.

 Viasat Internet Plans in Ohio